jonaswiorek/runAnalysis/README.md

 In the next step the the test and training sets in wide format are merged in two steps.
 First the test labels, the test subjects and test set are merged as well as the train labels, the train subjects and train set.
-In the second step the merged two sets, called setTest and setTrainm are merged to form a combined set of test and traing variables.
+In the second step the merged two sets, called setTest and setTrain are merged to form a combined set of test and traing variables.
 It is called setMerged.

 In the following steps the columns are named.
-The first two columns representing the label and subject are given the names "TestLabel" and "Subject" respectively.
+The first two columns representing the label and subject are given the names "testlabel" and "subject" respectively.
 The remaining 561 vaiables are given the names of the variables listed in the features.txt file.
 Some of the variables have identical names.
 These variables are removed immediately since they are not needed anyhow.